jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

-1. "attribute-based metrics": The Prio3 VDAF ({{Section 7 of !VDAF}}) can be used for a variety of aggregation tasks, ranging from simple summary statistics, like average or standard deviation, to more sophisticated summaries of data, like histograms or linear regression.
+1. "attribute-based metrics": The Prio3 VDAF ({{Section 7 of !VDAF}}) can be used for a variety of aggregation tasks, ranging from simple summary statistics, like average or standard deviation, to more sophisticated representations of data, like histograms or linear regression.
 In many situations, it is desirable to group such metrics by client attributes such as geolocation or user agent ({{Section 10.1.5 of ?RFC9110}}).
 Mastic provides this functionality without revealing any client's attribute to the aggregation servers or data collector.

 The main component of Mastic is the Verifiable Incremental Distributed Point Function (VIDPF) of {{MST24}}.
 VIDPF extends IDPF ({{Section 8.3 of !VDAF}}), the main building block of Poplar1.
-Both IDPF and VIDPF are a form of function secret sharing {{BGI15}}, where a client generates shares of a secret function `F` such that each server can computes shares of `F(x)` for a chosen `x`.
-In our case, the function being shared is associated with a secret input string `alpha` and weight `beta` for which `F(x) = beta` for every prefix `x` of `alpha` and `F(p) = 0` for every `x` this is not a prefix of `alpha`.
+Both IDPF and VIDPF are a form of function secret sharing {{BGI15}}, where a client generates shares of a secret function `F` such that each server can computes shares of `F(X)` for a chosen `X`.
+In our case, the function being shared is associated with a secret input string `alpha` and weight `beta` for which `F(X) = beta` for every prefix `X` of `alpha` and `F(X) = 0` for every `X` this is not a prefix of `alpha`.
 The scheme is verifiable in the sense that, for any two candidate prefixes of the same length, the servers can verify that at most one of them evaluates to `beta` and the other(s) evaluate(s) to `0`.

 Mastic combines VIDPF with a method for checking that `beta` itself is a valid weight.
-For example, if the weights represent page load times in seconds it is important to make sure each weight is within a sensible range, say within thirty seconds.
+For example, if the weights represent page load times, it is important to make sure each weight is within a sensible range, say within seconds rather than hours or days.
 Otherwise, misbehaving clients would be able to poison the computation by reporting out of range values.
 This range check is accomplished with the Fully Linear Proof (FLP) system of {{Section 7.3 of !VDAF}}.
 An FLP allows properties of secret shared data to be validated without revealing the data itself.
 In Mastic, the client generates an FLP of its `beta`'s validity;
-when the servers are ready to evaluate the VIDPF, they first compute shares of `beta` and verify the FLP.
-Then the VIDPF ensures that the non-`0` output of the point function is the same for erach evaluation.
+when the servers are ready to evaluate the VIDPF, they first compute shares of `beta` and verify the FLP, which itself is secret shared.
+Then the VIDPF ensures that the non-`0` output of the point function is the same for each evaluation.

 This document specifies VIDPF in {{vidpf}} and the composition of VIDPF and FLP into Mastic in {{vidpf}}.
-The appendix includes supplementary material, including:
+The appendix includes supplementary material:

-* {{motivation}} discusses some use cases that motivated Mastic's functionality; and
+* {{motivation}} discusses some use cases that motivated Mastic's functionality.

-* {{additional-modes}} describes extensions and optimizations for Mastic at a high level.
+* {{additional-modes}} describes extensions and optimizations for Mastic, including a batched "preparation" ({{Section 5.2 of !VDAF}}) mode of operation that reduces communication cost, and a 3-party variant of the protocol that ensures robustness against poisoning attacks in the presence of one malicious aggregation server.

 # Conventions and Definitions {#conventions}